openresty/lua-resty-balancer/README.markdown

 when we need to keep consistency with nginx chash.

 The `id` can be any string value when we do not need to keep consistency with nginx chash.
+The `weight` should be a non negative integer.

 ```lua
 local nodes = {